 |About Us||Patients, Families & Visitors||For Health Professionals||Careers||Research & Training||Ways to Give|

 The number of people waiting for a liver transplant has always been greater than the number of organs available from deceased donors.
-For that reason, many transplant centres now use living donors.
-In Canada, our centre performed the first parent-to-child and the first adult-to-adult liver transplant using living donors.
-Livers from living donors have become an increasingly important resource in treating end-stage liver disease.
+Many transplant centres now use living donors to help treat end-stage liver disease.
+In Canada, our centre performed the first parent-to-child and the first adult-to-adult liver transplants using living donors.

-PRELOD is a last-resort program to help assist potential and actual living organ donors with some of the out-of-hospital expenses associated with their donation; for example, travel, parking, accommodation, meals, loss of income.
+PRELOD is a program in Ontario to help assist potential and actual living donors with some of the out-of-hospital expenses associated with their donation; for example, travel, parking, accommodation, meals, loss of income.
 PRELOD aims to reduce the financial burden incurred by living liver donors.
-This is a new government program, only applicable to donors whose recipient lives in Ontario and only effective if the donation occurred after August 3, 2007.
 There is eligibility criteria that donors must meet to obtain reimbursement.
 For further information about PRELOD, you can call 1.888.9PRELOD or 416.619.2342, or contact the PRELOD Administrator at PRELOD@giftoflife.on.ca.

 For additional information, please contact our transplant program: